IINemo/cobrain-neurohackathon/README.md

 Dockerized version of Jupyter with installed Keras, TensorFlow, PyTorch, Sklearn, Gensim, Pandas, XGBosot, LightGBM, etc.

+Official container for science track on cobrain-neurohackathon (Zhores supercomputer).

 ## Run

 ### It's better to use nvidia-docker